Spin-wave excitations in presence of nanoclusters of magnetic impurities: Numerical results and discussion

 \ In order to analyze the effects of inhomogeneities, we calculate in addition to $\rho_{avg}$, the local magnon DOS inside ($\rho_{in}$) and outside ($\rho_{out}$) the nanospheres.
-Unlike $\rho_{avg}$, the local DOS contains information on the nature of the magnon states.
-We consider the particular case of nanospheres with fixed radii $r_0$=$2a$, concentration inside $x_{in}$=0.8, and four different concentrations of nanospheres $x_{ns}$.
-The results for $\lambda$=$a$ are depicted in Fig.~\ref{fig2}.
+Unlike $\rho_{avg}$, the local DOS contains information on the nature of the magnon states, whether they are extended or localized.
+One can also calculate the typical DOS (which is essentially the geometric mean of the local DOS) which provide a direct access to the ``mobility edge'' separating the localized modes from the extended ones.
+This can be the subject of a future detailed study.
+For the local DOS, we consider the particular case of nanospheres with fixed radii $r_0$=$2a$, concentration inside $x_{in}$=0.8, and four different concentrations of nanospheres $x_{ns}$.
+The results for $\lambda$=$a$ are depicted in Figure~\ref{fig3}.
 Let us first focus on $\rho_{avg}$.
-From Fig.~\ref{fig2}(a), we immediately notice that a relatively small concentration of inhomogeneities ($x_{ns} \approx$ 4$J_0$ and 0.8$J_0$, for $\lambda$=$a$ and $a/2$, respectively.
+From Figure~\ref{fig3}(a), we immediately notice that a relatively small concentration of inhomogeneities ($x_{ns} \approx$ 4$J_0$ and 0.8$J_0$, for $\lambda$=$a$ and $a/2$, respectively.